 Combining BPMS with RPA-AI offers an intelligent approach that is vital for a fully digitized business operations value chain.
 BPMS can be used to develop and implement new solutions for improving processes, enhancing decision logic, and automating vital yet human-effort intensive processes like order management.
 RPA-AI comes in useful for automating mundane tasks based on procedural logic, affect alterations without causing significant disruptions in the workflow, and automate activities like ship orders.

 Our approach, combining a digital workforce of intelligence process automation levers and a 3-lever BPM approach that helps qualify processes for automation needs, helps achieve this synergy and prevents an uncontrolled growth of swivel chair activities.

 Combining BPMS and RPA unifies process reengineering initiatives along with analytics, leading to a faster turnaround time, reduced time to market, and contained operational costs.
 The RPA architecture results in the creation of a centralized data repository, leading to structured data flow and a streamlined interdepartmental communication channel that helps transform workflows.
 Furthermore, it is possible to have a real-time visibility on SLAs through insightful dashboards that can help ascertain the business value being created on the floor.

-At HCL BServ, we help realize this scenario through the implementation of our proprietary product, EXACTO, on top of the BPM tool TOSCANA, and drive cognitive learning for bots and AI-ML based unassisted learning.
+At HCLTech BServ, we help realize this scenario through the implementation of our proprietary product, EXACTO, on top of the BPM tool TOSCANA, and drive cognitive learning for bots and AI-ML based unassisted learning.
 To find out more, read our whitepaper here.